 • DSS/Mandated Reporter Training

-• Maintaining a diverse, equitable, accessible, and inclusive classroom environment
+• Maintaining an accessible classroom environment

 • Classroom management with a focus on Montessori, Reggio, Maker, and Curiosity Approach learning styles